ZU3AIRE/ZU3AIRE/README.md

 ---

-**Software Engineer | Problem Solver | Tech Enthusiast**
+## ✨ About Me

 Welcome to my little corner of GitHub!
-I’m Zubair, a passionate developer who loves building reliable, efficient, and scalable web applications.
-Whether it's crafting a seamless API, solving tricky tech challenges, or just learning something new, I’m always up for it.

-## ✨ About Me

 🎓 I’m currently pursuing my **Bachelor's in Computer Science** at the University of the Punjab (2021–2025).
 💼 By day, I’m a **Software Engineer** at [ArhamSoft](https://www.arhamsoft.com/), creating impactful software solutions.